Skip to main content

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-• What Hurt: Overweight in both Consumer Staples & Materials (weaker performing sectors)
+• What Hurt: Overweight Consumer Staples (a weaker performing sector) & underweight Communication Services (the best performing sector)

 Portfolio Characteristics & Positioning

 We believe the Mid Cap portfolio is positioned for long-term durability and possesses the fundamental ingredients that stand the test of time: wide moats, sustainably high returns on capital, strong cash flow generation, low leverage ratios, and trading at a reasonable valuation.
-As a corporate debt maturity wall approaches and the cost of that capital stays elevated, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2025 and beyond.
+As a corporate debt maturity wall approaches and the cost of that capital stays elevated, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2026 and beyond.
 In an environment of possibly lower returns and greater volatility, we believe the Mid Cap portfolio offers an attractive option for equity investors.

 Source: FactSet